-- 1 suit in any action based upon any disciplinary proceedings or - 2 other acts performed in good faith as members of the - 3 Disciplinary Board. - 4 (J) The Disciplinary Board may compile and establish a - 5 statewide roster of physicians and other medical - 6 professionals, including the several medical specialties, of - 7 such physicians and medical professionals, who have agreed to - 8 serve from time to time as advisors to the medical - 9 coordinators.
-Such advisors shall assist the medical - 10 coordinators or the Disciplinary Board in their investigations - 11 and participation in complaints against physicians.
-Such - 12 advisors shall serve under contract and shall be reimbursed at - 13 a reasonable rate for the services provided, plus reasonable - 14 expenses incurred.
-While serving in this capacity, the advisor, - for any act undertaken in good faith and in the conduct of - 16 their duties under this Section, shall be immune from civil - 17 suit. - 18 (Source: P.A.
-93-138, eff.
-7-10-03.) - 19 (225 ILCS 60/22) (from Ch.
-111, par.
-4400-22) - 20 (Section scheduled to be repealed on January 1, 2007) - 21 Sec.
-22. Disciplinary action. - 22 (A) The Department may revoke, suspend, place or - 23 probationary status, refuse to renew, or take any other - 24 disciplinary action as the Department may deem proper with - 25 regard to the license or visiting professor permit of any - 26 person issued under this Act to practice medicine, or to treat - 27 human ailments without the use of drugs and without operative - 28 surgery upon any of the following grounds: - 29 (1) Performance of an elective abortion in any place, - 30 locale, facility, or institution other than: - 31 (a) a facility licensed pursuant to the Ambulatory - 32 Surgical Treatment Center Act; - 33 (b) an institution licensed under the Hospital
+suit in any action based upon any disciplinary proceedings or other acts performed in good faith as members of the Disciplinary Board.

+4 (J) The Disciplinary Board may compile and establish a 5 statewide roster of physicians and other medical professionals, including the several medical specialties, of 6 7 such physicians and medical professionals, who have agreed to 8 serve from time to time as advisors to the medical coordinators.
+Such advisors shall assist 9 the medical 10 coordinators or the Disciplinary Board in their investigations 11 and participation in complaints against physicians.
+Such 12 advisors shall serve under contract and shall be reimbursed at 13 a reasonable rate for the services provided, plus reasonable expenses incurred.
+While serving in this capacity, the advisor, 14 15 for any act undertaken in good faith and in the conduct of 16 their duties under this Section, shall be immune from civil 17 suit.

+Sec.
+22. Disciplinary action.

+22 The Department may revoke, suspend, (A) place on 23 probationary status, refuse to renew, or take any other 24 disciplinary action as the Department may deem proper with 25 regard to the license or visiting professor permit of any 26 person issued under this Act to practice medicine, or to treat 27 human ailments without the use of drugs and without operative 28 surgery upon any of the following grounds:

+Performance of an elective abortion in any place, locale, facility, or institution other than:

+31 (a) a facility licensed pursuant to the Ambulatory 32 Surgical Treatment Center Act;

+(b) an institution licensed under the Hospital

+'''

 Licensing Act; or

+'''

-- (c) an ambulatory surgical treatment center or hospitalization or care facility maintained by the State or any agency thereof, where such department or agency has authority under law to establish and enforce standards for the ambulatory surgical treatment centers, hospitalization, or care facilities under its management and control; or - (d) ambulatory surgical treatment centers, hospitalization or care facilities maintained by the Federal Government; or - (e) ambulatory surgical treatment centers, hospitalization or care facilities maintained by any university or college established under the laws of this State and supported principally by public funds raised by taxation. - (2) Performance of an abortion procedure in a wilful and wanton manner on a woman who was not pregnant at the time the abortion procedure was performed. - (3) The conviction of a felony in this or any other jurisdiction, except as otherwise provided in subsection B of this Section, whether or not related to practice under this Act, or the entry of a guilty or nolo contendere plea to a felony charge. - (4) Gross negligence in practice under this Act. - in dishonorable, Engaging unethical unprofessional conduct of a character likely to deceive, defraud or harm the public. - (6) Obtaining any fee by fraud, deceit, or misrepresentation. - (7) Habitual or excessive use or abuse of drugs defined in law as controlled substances, of alcohol, or of any other substances which results in the inability to practice with reasonable judgment, skill or safety.
+2 (c) an ambulatory surgical treatment center or 3 hospitalization or care facility maintained by the 4 State or any agency thereof, where such department or 5 agency has authority under law to establish and enforce 6 standards for the ambulatory surgical treatment 7 centers, hospitalization, or care facilities under its 8 management and control; or

+9 (d) ambulatory surgical treatment centers, 10 hospitalization or care facilities maintained by the 11 Federal Government; or

+(e) ambulatory surgical treatment centers, hospitalization or care facilities maintained by any university or college established under the laws of this State and supported principally by public funds raised by taxation.

+17 (2) Performance of an abortion procedure in a wilful 18 and wanton manner on a woman who was not pregnant at the 19 time the abortion procedure was performed.

+(3) The conviction of a felony in this or any other jurisdiction, except as otherwise provided in subsection B of this Section, whether or not related to practice under this Act, or the entry of a guilty or nolo contendere plea to a felony charge.

+(4) Gross negligence in practice under this Act.

+(5) Engaging in dishonorable, unethical or

+unprofessional conduct of a character likely to deceive,

+defraud or harm the public.

+29 (6) Obtaining any fee by fraud, deceit, or 30 misrepresentation.

+31 (7) Habitual or excessive use or abuse of drugs defined 32 in law as controlled substances, of alcohol, or of any 33 other substances which results in the inability to practice 34 with reasonable judgment, skill or safety.
+1 2